mcpzi/Podonator/README.md

 # Podonator

-Podonator is a small tool for DIY Orthotics scanners based on two (FullHD) webcams.
+Podonator is a small tool for DIY Orthotics scanners based on two webcams.
 It will handle camera calibration and image correction to output at-scale and print-ready images.
 It's fully open-source and based on OpenCV.

 ## Setup